ARTSAT/ground_station/common/libs/TGS/src/device/tinyxml2/readme.md

 TinyXML-2 doesn't parse or use DTDs (Document Type Definitions) or XSLs (eXtensible Stylesheet Language.)
 There are other parsers out there that are much more fully featured.
 But they are also much bigger, take longer to set up in your project, have a higher learning curve, and often have a more restrictive license.
 If you are working with browsers or have more complete XML needs, TinyXML-2 is not the parser for you.

 TinyXML-1 vs. TinyXML-2
 -----------------------

-Which should you use?
+TinyXML-2 is now the focus of all development, well tested, and your best choice unless you have a requirement to maintain TinyXML-1 code.

 TinyXML-2 uses a similar API to TinyXML-1 and the same rich test cases.
 But the implementation of the parser is completely re-written to make it more appropriate for use in a game.
 It uses less memory, is faster, and uses far fewer memory allocations.